Shine a Light on Usher Syndrome Campaign:

 What does Usher Syndrome look like?

-The Usher Syndrome Society and the Usher Syndrome Coalition are collaborating to bring awareness to the most common genetic cause of combined deafness and blindness, Usher Syndrome.
+The Usher Syndrome Society is trying to bring awareness to the most common genetic cause of combined deafness and blindness, Usher Syndrome.

 The Usher Syndrome Society's campaign is called Shine a Light on Usher Syndrome in order to give a face and voice to Usher Syndrome through photojournalism and Art.
 Our goal: to build empathy and awareness about this disease, in the hopes of finding new treatments and, ultimately, a cure.